hypatia-of-sva/alad/README.md

 and should be on path for LoadLibraryA / dlopen.

-alad will attempt to load all function pointers in all extensions as currently described in the [openal-soft](https://github.com/kcat/openal-soft) headers (repo version from 24.12.2022, commit https://github.com/kcat/openal-soft/commit/4fe6eba8c79a4c9cad91d6f6835506cde96a48c4), the ones not available will be NULL, you have to check all functions you want to use for that.
+alad will attempt to load all function pointers in all extensions as currently described in the [openal-soft](https://github.com/kcat/openal-soft) headers, except AL_EXT_direct_context, (repo version from 14.03.2024, commit https://github.com/kcat/openal-soft/commit/43913b1f03fb92ea232bf989f6d6172524acd563), the ones not available will be NULL, you have to check all functions you want to use for that.
 The ALC_INVALID_VALUE-Error-State of alcGetProcAddress is not being checked.

+### Manual Interface (only recommended for working with AL_EXT_direct_context)

+In this Interface, you will directly be working with function pointers, and you will have to provide the loader yourself.
+There are three struct types: `aladALFunctions`, `aladALCFunctions` and `aladDirectFunctions`, which provide members for `al` and `alc` functions except `AL_EXT_direct_context`, and for the pointers of `AL_EXT_direct_context` respectively, where for the first two the common prexix al and alc is missing.
+The functions are loaded by the following utility functions:

+        typedef void (*aladFunction) (void);
+        typedef aladFunction (*aladLoader) (const char *name);
+        void aladLoadALCoreMinimal(aladALFunctions* functions, aladLoader loader);
+        void aladLoadALCoreRest(aladALFunctions* functions, aladLoader loader);
+        void aladLoadEFX(aladALFunctions* functions, aladLoader loader);
+        void aladLoadALExtensions(aladALFunctions* functions, aladLoader loader);
+        void aladLoadALCCore(aladALFunctions* functions, aladLoader loader);
+        void aladLoadALCExtensions(aladALFunctions* functions, aladLoader loader);
+        void aladLoadDirectExtension(aladDirectFunctions* functions, aladLoader loader);

+which together load all function pointers except `alGetProcAddress` and `alcGetProcAddress` (as the `GetProcAddress` member of `aladALFunctions` and `aladALCFunctions` respectively).
+These functions, unlike those of the legacy interface, can be intermixed with those loaded by the simplified interface.
+This means that one option is to first use the simplified interface to load the function pointers from the DLL, and then use these functions to optain explicit function pointers by functions like `alcGetProcAddress2`.
+The wrapping to get those functions to fir the aladLoader type, such as currying the device handle, is something that you will have to do yourself.

+You might also want to consider defining the macro `ALAD_NO_SHORT_NAMES`, this will then not define names such as `alGetInteger`.
+Instead, after the default intialization `aladLoadAL();`, you will have to call `aladAL.GetInteger`.
+However, this also means you can define these names yourself without the use of `#undef`.

-### Manual interface (not recommended, only use for troubleshooting like debugging the DLL / shared object)
+### Legacy Manual interface (not recommended, description will not be updated)

 The manual interface initializes the function pointers first with